TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software: User Study Design

-\textbf{Participant recruitment.} We recruited eight experts (3 female, 5 male; mean age = 28.87, SD = 3.66) via Prolific~\cite{prolific}, requiring at least one year of Blender experience and preferring additional proficiency in tools like Maya or 3ds Max.
+\textbf{Participant recruitment.} We recruited eight experts (3 female, 5 male; mean age = 28.87, SD = 3.66) on Prolific, requiring at least one year of Blender experience and preferring additional proficiency in tools like Maya or 3ds Max.
 All other criteria for gender, age, language, and Prolific history matched those of Study 1.
-Participants (S2-P1 to S2-P8) were each assigned to either Task 1 or Task 2 and completed their task using the scaffolded interface, with four experts per task.
-Detailed demographics appear in Appendix~\ref{sec:study2_demographics}.
+Participants (S2-P1 to S2-P8) were each assigned to either Task 1 or Task 2, and completed their task using the task-conditioned scaffolded interface, with four experts per task.
+Detailed demographics appear in Table~\ref{tab:study2_demographics}.

 \textbf{Measurements.} To evaluate RQs 1, 2, and 3, we used the same questionnaires as Study 1 and adapted the items to preference-based questions: each item was rated on a 7-point Likert scale (1 = strongly prefer our interface, 7 = strongly prefer the baseline interface).
 Additionally, we collected qualitative feedback by asking participants to elaborate on their experience with our interface regarding task performance, concept learning, and interface experience.
-For RQs 4 and 5, we gathered user qualitative data regarding skill development and using the scaffolded interface in other software tools.
+For RQs 4 and 5, we gathered user qualitative data regarding our task-conditioned scaffolded UI's impact on skill development and the potential of using the task-conditioned scaffolded UI in other software.
 Refer to Appendix~\ref{sec:study2_openended_questions} for the open-ended questions for qualitative data collection.

 \textbf{Procedure.} We invited eligible participants to our study via Zoom.
 The pre-study session involving the consent and pre-study questionnaire had the same procedure as Study 1.
 Following this, we offered a brief introduction to the user's task ($\sim$5 minutes).
-After participants verbally confirmed that they were clear about the task requirements, they used the scaffolded interface to work on the task for 15 minutes through remote desktop control.
+After participants verbally confirmed that they were clear about the task requirements, they used the task-conditioned scaffolded interface to work on the task for 15 minutes through remote desktop control.
 We recorded the desktop screen with participant consent and took notes on their actions.
 After the task, participants completed the post-study questionnaires and answered the open-ended questions ($\sim$10 minutes).
 The study concluded with a payment of 10 USD for completing the 30-minute study.

 \textbf{Data analysis.} The qualitative data was analyzed using thematic analysis~\cite{braun2006using} with a deductive strategy.
 The authors reviewed the participant responses, coded the data to extract relevant information centered around the research questions, refined the codes, and categorized themes.